disqus/gutter/README.rst

 .. code:: python

     from gutter.client.settings import manager as manager_settings
-    from modeldict.dict import RedisDict
+    from durabledict.dict import RedisDict
     from redis import RedisClient

     manager_settings.storage_engine = RedisDict('gutter', RedisClient()))
     manager_settings.autocreate = True

-In this case, we are changing the engine to modeldict's ``RedisDict`` and turning on ``autocreate``.
+In this case, we are changing the engine to durabledict's ``RedisDict`` and turning on ``autocreate``.
 These settings will then apply to all newly constructed ``Manager`` instances.
 More on what a ``Manager`` is and how you use it later in this document.

 Setup
 =====